 To create planar display configuration.
 Planar display coordinates: [0,0]=top left, [1280,1034]=bottom right.
 This is determined by VisionEggVisualHooks because typically, VisionEgg uses OpenGL

 The influence that minor variations in the experimental setup designs can yield over behavioral performance should not be underestimated.
 For example, by increasing the cost of information acquisition from a simple saccade to a head-movement, Ballard induced a shift from a memoryless strategy to one that required holding information in working memory (Ballard, Hayhoe, & Pelz, 1995; Ballard, hayhoe, Pook, & Rao, 1997).
-Conversely, allowing head-movements during gaze shifts and the resulting increase in the number of small-amplitude saccades might result in a different cognitive strategy from when head is restrained. and flips
+Conversely, allowing head-movements during gaze shifts and the resulting increase in the number of small-amplitude saccades might result in a different cognitive strategy from when head is restrained.

 Appendix A